Cvoxalury/source_level_editor/README.md

 Using the Help menu in the editor opens that file; it can also be opened in Windows directly.
 It contains the Setup Guide and User's Guide on most of new features and basic options and toolbars overview.

-The online version will be hosted on SLE's repo's internal wiki.
+The online version is hosted on <a href="https://github.com/Cvoxalury/source_level_editor/wiki">SLE's repo's internal wiki</a>.

 ### 3. Supported games